Author Guidelines

 Authors Name and Affiliations

-Author(s) names should be written in theorder of First, Middle, and Last names without title and professional positions such as Prof, Dr, Production Manager, etc. Affiliation of all authors should be written clearly, includes: name of department/unit, faculty, name of university, address, country.
+Author(s) names should be written in the order of First, Middle, and Last names without title and professional positions such as Prof, Dr, Production Manager, etc. Affiliation of all authors should be written clearly, includes: department/unit, faculty, university, address, country.
 Corresponding Author should provide e-mail for correspondence.

 Introduction: The introduction has to cover the background, importance and objectives of the study.
 It should be sufficient, well-argued and backed with available references that are relevant to the study.
-The manuscript as the section body is written with Times New Roman font size 11 pt with 1.5 (one and half) line spacing between lines, 12 pt spacing among paragraphs, and 24 pt spacing for the next heading
+The manuscript as the section body is written with Times New Roman font size 12 pt with single line spacing between lines, 12 pt spacing among paragraphs, and 24 pt spacing for the next heading

 Materials and Methods: Materials and methods section describes materials used in research and steps followed in the execution of the study.
 A brief justification for the method used is also stated so the readers can evaluate the appropriateness of the method, reliability and validity of the results.